-Consideration of applications will begin March 31, 2019.
+Consideration of applications will begin now and the deadline is December 1, 2023.
 Applications can only be submitted electronically through Interfolio.
-To apply, access this link http://apply.interfolio.com/60472 to forward your curriculum vitae (with your email address), names and emails of three or more references, and a brief research plan.
+To apply, access the link here https://apply.interfolio.com/133478 to forward your curriculum vitae (with your email address), names and emails of three references and a research plan (2-3 pages).